terramate-io/terramate-docs/concepts/pull-request.md

 # Pull Requests

+In this section, we will cover code generation as a core concept in Terramate.

+## Introduction

 Terramate allows you to provide change previews in Pull Requests to ensure the review of changes by individuals or teams before triggering a deployment.